 Conditions for the protection of reporting persons

-1. A reporting person shall qualify for protection under this Directive provided he or she has reasonable grounds to believe that the information reported was true at the time of reporting and that this information falls within the scope of this Directive regardless of the channel used.
-The reporting person shall choose the most appropriate channel given the individual circumstances of each case.
+1. A person reporting internally and/or externally shall qualify for protection under this Directive provided he or she has reasonable grounds to believe that the information reported was true at the time of reporting and that this information falls within the scope of this Directive.

-2. A person reporting externally shall qualify for protection under this Directive External reporting shall be considered as an appropriate channel, especially where one of the following conditions is fulfilled :

-a) he or she first reported internally but no appropriate action was taken in response to the report within the reasonable timeframe referred in Article 5;

-b) internal reporting channels were not available for the reporting person or the reporting person could not reasonably be expected to be aware of or have clear information on the availability of such channels;

-c) the use of internal reporting channels was not mandatory for the reporting person, in accordance with Article 4(2);

-d) he or she could not reasonably be expected to use internal reporting channels in light of the subject-matter of the report or in light of the risks of retaliation;

-e) he or she had reasonable grounds to believe that the use of internal reporting channels could jeopardise the effectiveness of investigative actions by competent authorities;

-f) he or she was entitled to report directly through the external reporting channels to a competent authority by virtue of Union law.

-3. A person reporting to relevant bodies, offices or agencies of the Union on breaches falling within the scope of this Directive shall qualify for protection as laid down in this Directive under the same conditions as a person who reported externally in accordance with the conditions set out in paragraph 2 1.
+2. A person reporting to relevant bodies, offices or agencies of the Union on breaches falling within the scope of this Directive shall qualify for protection as laid down in this Directive under the same conditions as a person who reported externally in accordance with the conditions set out in paragraph 2 1.

-4. A person publicly disclosing information on breaches falling within the scope of this Directive shall qualify for protection under this Directive Public disclosure shall be considered as an appropriate channel, especially where:
+3. A person publicly disclosing information on breaches falling within the scope of this Directive shall qualify for protection under this Directive where:

-a) he or she first reported internally and/or externally in accordance with Chapters II and III and paragraph 2 of this Article, but no appropriate action was taken in response to the report within the timeframe referred to in Articles 5(1)(d), 6(2)(b) and 9(1)(b); or
+a) he or she first reported internally and/or externally in accordance with Chapters II and III and paragraph 1 of this Article, but no appropriate action was taken in response to the report within the timeframe referred to in Articles 5(1)(d), and 9(1)(b); or

-b) he or she could not reasonably be expected to use internal and/or external reporting channels due, for instance, to imminent or manifest danger for the public interest, or to the particular circumstances of the case, such as cases where reporting persons have valid reasons to believe that there is collusion between the perpetrator of the breach and the competent authority, or that evidence may be concealed or destroyed, or where there is a risk of irreversible damage.
+b) he or she has reasonable grounds to believe that he or she could not reasonably be expected to use internal and/or external reporting channels due, for instance, to imminent or manifest danger or harm for the public interest, or to the particular circumstances of the case, such as cases where reporting persons have valid reasons to believe that there is collusion between the perpetrator of the breach and the competent authority, or that relevant external authorities had directly or indirectly participated in the alleged misconduct, or that evidence may be concealed or destroyed, or where there is a situation of urgency or a risk of irreversible damage.

-ba) where there is an overriding interest for the public to be informed directly;

 4a.
-If the identity of the author of an anonymous report is revealed at a later stage, he or she shall enjoy the protection provided for by this Directive under the same conditions as a reporting person whose identity was public knowledge when the report or public disclosure was first made.
+If the identity of the author of an anonymous report is revealed at a later stage, he or she shall enjoy the protection provided for by this Directive under the same conditions as a reporting persons whose identity was public knowledge when the report or public disclosure was first made.

 Corresponding recitals